 Siobhan stepped around the barrier and saw what they meant.

 One man, pale to the point of blueness, had a friend pressing what looked like a blood-soaked shirt to his neck.

 ‘That would be Jameson.’

-A couple meters away, another man lay underneath the jagged end of a huge piece of wood.
+A couple of meters away, another man lay underneath the jagged end of a huge piece of wood.

 Her stomach roiled as the smell swept past her, carried on the wind whistling through the windows.

 The support beam had been holding up the roof.
 She remembered the sound it made when it broke, the way the people inside had screamed as the roof collapsed inward.

 It seemed that the sharp end had punched down onto Cooper, before the rest of the beam fell on top of him.